Electronic Bloch oscillation in a pristine monolayer graphene

 where $k_x(0)$ and $k_y(0)$ are the initial wave-vector values.
 Substituting Eq. \ref{k-t} into Eq.
 2, we can obtain the dynamic formula for $v$.
 Therefore using Eqs.
 2-3, we can analyze the motion of the electron or hole in graphene under the constant electric field.
+In particular, from Eq.
+(1), one can see that tight-binding approximations could describe both the conduction band and valence band, and the Dirac point moves continuously in momentum space and have not been destroyed under an electric field.
+On the other hand, previous study has also found that the behavior of the electron obtained by tight-binding is consistent with that from Bloch equations as the electron passes the Dirac point\cite{Hartmann2004,Ishikawa2010}.
+Thus, our formula is valid for dynamics involving band-crossing points.
 Since the direction of the electric field $E$ can be chosen arbitrarily, we shall firstly discuss the electronic motion when $E$ is only along the $x$ (\textit{case I }) or $y$ (\textit{case II}) direction and then generalize it to an arbitrary direction (\textit{case III}).

 \textit{Case I: $E$ along the $x$ direction}.
 In this case $E_y=0$, so we have $k_y(t)=k_y={\rm constant}$, and $k_x(t)=k_x(0)-\frac{eE_x}{\hbar}t$.
 Assuming $k_x(0)=0$, the dynamic formula of $v_{x}$ and $v_{y}$ are